 There’s is the concept “Choices of Paradox”.In general term, the more is less which indicates overloading with too much information and UI Elements makes screen worse because it has limited screen space.

 It has a negative impact on the user.
-It’s essential to get rid of anything in a mobile applications design that isn’t absolutely necessary because reducing clutter or cognitive load will improve comprehension.
+It’s essential to get rid of anything in the design of a mobile application that isn’t absolutely necessary because reducing clutter or cognitive load will improve comprehension.

 The good UI design is all about delivering relevant and necessary information (signal) and avoiding irrelevant and unnecessary information (noise).